TeskaLabs/asab-webui/doc/branding.md

 ### Header logo

-To replace default header logo, the nginx `sub_filter` configuration has to follow `<meta name="header-logo-full">`, `<meta name="header-logo-minimized">` (for light variation) and `<meta name="header-logo-full-dark">` and `<meta name="header-logo-minimized-dark">` replacement rules with the particular `name`.
-The replacement must have a `content` prop, otherwise the content of the replacement will not be propagated. `content` has to include a string with path to the logo.
+To replace default header logo, the nginx `sub_filter` configuration has to follow `<meta name="header-logo-full">`, `<meta name="header-logo-minimized">` (for light variation) and `<meta name="header-logo-full-dark">` and `<meta name="header-logo-minimized-dark">` (for logo suitable to be used in dark mode) replacement rules with the particular `name`.
+The replacement must have a `content` prop, otherwise the content of the replacement will not be propagated. `content` has to include a string with path to the logo. *If you are using nginx's `sub_filter` for branding images, please configure **both** dark and light mode.
+Each with minimized and full versions.*

+For the best

 Size of the branding images can be found [here](#branding-images)

 #### Light

-Example of importing light logo variation (when is visible in the light themed version of the application)
+Example of importing light logo variation (which is visible in the light themed version of the application)

 ```
 sub_filter '<meta name="header-logo-full">' '<meta name="header-logo-full" content="/<location>/<path>/<to>/<custom_branding>/<logo-full>.svg">';